-Once this goal has been accomplished, we then begin the Behavior Therapy component of our treatment program for Specific Phobias, which incorporates the use of Exposure and Response Prevention (ERP) strategies, while at all times working together with the patient, at his or her own pace.
-As a result of these goals, it is common for our Clinic to assign weekly out-of-office planned exposure exercises to perform, in addition to various "behavioral experiments", related to the phobic object or situation, thus allowing for the practice of newly learned skills acquired during each therapy session for the purpose of enhancing and maintaining skills learned within the treatment setting, to the individual’s home, school, community or work environments.
-Yes, we pride ourselves on performing short-term Cognitive-Behavior Therapy (CBT) services for the treatment of Specific Phobias and Related Anxiety Disorders.
-However, because we always have our patients' best interests in mind, we realize that everyone is unique, and thus our short-term Cognitive-Behavior Therapy treatment protocols are always individually based.
-We "take what the patient gives us" during session #1 (i.e., their initial skill level, readiness level, etc.), and then teach additional skills needed to obtain treatment goals, one Cognitive-Behavioral step at a time.
-For more information on Phobias, please visit the Obsessive-Compulsive Foundation and the Anxiety & Depression Association of America web sites.
+Once this goal has been accomplished, I then begin the component of the treatment program for Specific Phobias, which incorporates the use of (ERP) strategies, while at all times working together with the patient, at his or her own pace.
+As a result of these goals, it is common to assign weekly out-of-office planned exposure exercises to perform, in addition to various , related to the phobic object or situation, thus allowing for the practice of newly learned skills acquired during each therapy session for the purpose of enhancing and maintaining skills learned within the treatment setting, to the individual’s home, school, community or work environments.
+Yes, the Center for Anxiety p& Chronic Worry performs short-term Cognitive-Behavior Therapy (CBT) services for the treatment of Specific Phobias and Related Anxiety Disorders, I always have my patients' best interests in mind, realizing that everyone is unique, and thus my short-term Cognitive-Behavior Therapy treatment protocols are always individually based.
+I "take what the patient gives me" during session #1 (i.e., their initial skill level, readiness level, etc.), and then teach additional skills needed to obtain treatment goals, one Cognitive-Behavioral step at a time.
+For more information on Phobias, please visit the and the web sites.

 Copyright © 2014-2021: Center for Anxiety & Chronic Worry

 937 Tahoe Blvd.
 Ste.
 205 Incline Village, NV.
 89451